vivshaw/zettel/pages/AWS___SCP.md

+---
-tags:: aws, cloud, security
+tags: aws, cloud, security
-alias:: service control policy
+alias: service control policy
+---

 - SCPs are **account permissions boundaries**. they limit what the account can do.
 	- this *includes* the account root user!